pscoutosoares/sirt-fbp/README.md

 ## Enviroment
 Make sure to have anaconda installed and import enviroment from condaEnviroment.yml file.

-Just use the command `conda env create --file envname.yml`
+Then, use the command `conda env create --file envname.yml`

 ## Run
 1. Open sirtfbp.py file and set PATH variable with dataset location